Solomon333/toDoList-app/README.md

  my first project:

--  add list by clicking the pen icon.
+-  Add list by clicking the pen icon.

--  mark green list that are done
+-  Mark green list that are done

--  use the garbage icon to delete it.
+-  Use the garbage icon to delete it.

--  include date and time on top.
+-  Include date and time on top.

--  built using html css amd javascript,
+-  Built using html css amd javascript,